neynt/neynt.ca/content/wkrpt3/index.md

-in the 1970s and, as with all good language features, have been ignored in mainstream programming until a few years ago.[^scheme] *First-class* means that the function can be passed around, stored in a variable, and returned like any other value; *lexically scoped* means that the function can capture variables from the environment in which it was defined even if it is passed outside that environment.
-Both of these properties will come in handy for us.
+in the 1970s and, as with all good language features, have been ignored in mainstream programming until a few years ago.[^scheme] *First-class* means that the function can be passed around, stored in a variable, and returned like any other value; *lexically scoped* means that the function can capture values from the environment in which it was defined even if it is passed outside that environment.
+These two properties together are very powerful; for example, they make it possible to define a function like `quadratic(a, b, c)` that itself returns a function `f(x)` that calculates the quadratic $( ax^2 + bx + c )$.

+The vast majority of languages that support closures are garbage collected.[^rust] This is understandable, since lexically scoped closures make it difficult to tell when memory can be freed.
+One can no longer simply pop off a stack frame when a function returns, since that stack frame might contain variables that are referenced by a closure that the function returns.

 ### TypeScript

-Most of the code examples in this article will be written in TypeScript, Microsoft's layer of gradual typing on top of JavaScript.
-TypeScript's type definitions and annotations will allow us to precisely specify the data structures we are using.
-While JavaScript has its warts, it also has good
-parts: it supports closures, its syntax has been getting better with each new version, and many smart people have worked very hard to make it run really fast right in your browser.
+Most of the code examples in this article are written in TypeScript, Microsoft's layer of gradual typing on top of JavaScript.
+TypeScript's type definitions and annotations allow us to precisely specify the data structures we are using.
+While JavaScript has its warts, it also has good parts: it supports closures, its syntax has been getting better with each new version, and many smart people have worked very hard to make it run really fast right in your browser.

 ![](javascript-the-good-parts.jpg)